 Also of interest is that Swarthmore has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.59% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 12.33% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In Swarthmore, a lot of people use the train to get to work every day though Swarthmore is a relatively small borough.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Swarthmore has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Swarthmore is a somewhat ethnically-diverse borough.
 The people who call Swarthmore home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Swarthmore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Swarthmore include German, English, Italian, and Polish.
+The greatest number of Swarthmore residents report their race to be White, followed by Asian.
+Important ancestries of people in Swarthmore include Irish, German, Italian, English, and Polish.